Hydrogen peroxide forces open dentinal tubules

 The UV disinfecting case is exclusive to the $179 Signature Kit.
 Black Edition and Advanced ship without it.

 Yes.
 The key difference is the activation mechanism.
-Traditional whitening uses chemical concentration (peroxide) to force results — that causes sensitivity.
+Traditional whitening uses chemical concentration (peroxide) to force results, and that causes sensitivity.
 LED activation at 460–490nm achieves the same result with significantly lower chemical concentration.
 If you have existing sensitivity, start with 5-minute sessions and build to 10 minutes over the first week.

-Dentist trays typically use 10–35% carbamide peroxide — effective but often causes significant sensitivity.
+Dentist trays typically use 10–35% carbamide peroxide, which is effective but often causes significant sensitivity.
 Strips use 6–14% hydrogen peroxide with adhesive that contacts gum tissue, causing irritation.
-Our system uses LED-activated gel at cosmetic-safe concentrations in a universal-fit tray — similar results, markedly lower sensitivity risk.
+Our system uses LED-activated gel at cosmetic-safe concentrations in a universal-fit tray: similar results, markedly lower sensitivity risk.

 More questions?
 See all 15 FAQs →